Phylogenetic invariants: straightforward from the general Markov to equivariant models: Motivating examples

 \section{Motivating examples}

 In this section we proceed to show some examples trying to answer Question 1 and motivating the results of the forthcoming sections by explaining how to get phylogenetic invariants in a simple way.
 In all cases we work with $\Sigma=\{\texttt{A,C,G,T}\}$ and identify these elements with the standard basis of $W$.
-The standard basis of $\LL=\otimes^n W$ is given naturally by tensor products of this basis.
-This section does not require previous knowledge of representation theory: we only mention some connections to this theory and full details will be given in section 5.
+The standard basis of $\LL=\otimes^n W$ is given naturally by tensor products of this basis and is ordered in lexicographical order.
+We work with the models introduced in Ex. \ref{ex:equivarmodels} and we do not require previous knowledge of representation theory: we only mention some connections to this theory and full details will be given in section 5.